 Prepare Your Lawn Before Laying Sod

 Before you lay new sod, it’s important you prep your lawn properly.
 Start by fully removing any existing grass.
 You will have very poor results trying to get new sod to take root on top of old grass.
 Your new sod is likely to struggle or die.
 Plus, layering sod on top of grass can lead to drainage and flooding problems in your yard.
+The same issues can also occur if you try laying sod over landscape fabric.
 You’ll also want to get rid of weeds before laying new sod to encourage a healthy root attachment.

 Lay Sod the Same Day it is Delivered